smart-data-models/incubated/WaterNetworkManagement/Simulation/doc/spec.md

     -   Attribute type: `Property`.Text
     -   Optional

--   `createdBy` : Name or other identifier of who created/triggered the simulation
-    -   Attribute type: `Property`.Text
-    -   Optional

 -   `optionNames` : Names of options applied in the simulation

     -   Attribute type: `Property`.
 List of String